Interventions

 Modalities are used to address inflammation, pain, and tissue healing.
 Modalities such as cold laser, PEMF mat, and IFC are used per your therapist’s discretion.

-Measurement and ordering of over-the-counter and custom braces for orthopedic/neurologic conditions such as CCL tears, Achlles ruptures, degenerative myelopathy, brachial plexua injury, and carpal hyperextension injury.
+Measurement and ordering of over-the-counter and custom braces for orthopedic/neurologic conditions such as CCL tears, Achlles ruptures, degenerative myelopathy, brachial plexus injury, and carpal hyperextension injury.

 Measuring and ordering of custom wheelchairs (front or rear wheel) for conditions such as IVDD, brachial plexus injury, degenerative myelopathy, and amputations.